-As children play fraction games they will have opportunities:
+As children play fraction games they’ll have opportunities:

 - to explore how to place equivalent shapes together to create a whole (for instance, children discover that the curved side of a pie circle segment is on the outside)